-- [CO1] To provide students with the skills required to succeed in graduate school, the chemical industry or professional school. - [CO2] The student will acquire a foundation of chemistry of sufficient breadth and depthto enable them to understand and critically interpret the primary chemical literature. - [CO3] Recognize the exigency and importance of engineering chemistry in the use of industrial and domestic determination. - [CO4] Design economically and new methods of synthesis of new materials and apply their knowledge for protection of environment and application in their field. - [CO5] To provide an insight into latest (R&D oriented) topics, to enable the engineering student upgrade the existing technologies and pursue further research.
+- [CO1] Understand the skills required to succeed in graduate school, the chemical industry or professional school. - [CO2] Acquire a foundation of chemistry of sufficient breadth and depthto enable them to understand and critically interpret the primary chemical literature. - [CO3] Recognize the exigency and importance of engineering chemistry in the use of industrial and domestic determination. - [CO4] Design economically and new methods of synthesis of new materials and apply their knowledge for protection of environment and application in their field. - [CO5] Understand an insight into latest (R&D oriented) topics, to enable the engineering student upgrade the existing technologies and pursue further research.

 Criteria Description Maximum Marks

-Continuous Inte rnal Internal Examination 20
+Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

-End Seme ester End Semester Examination 70
+End Semester End Semester Examination 70

-Examination (ESE)
+Examination(ESE)

 Total 100

-Attendance is required to be maintained by a
+Attendance A minimum of 75% Attendance is required to be maintained by a

-up the End Semester examination.
+student to be qualified for taking up the End Semester examination.

-The allowance of 25% include es all types of leaves including
+The allowance of 25% include s all types of leaves including

 medical leaves.

-ATOMIC AND MOLECULAR STRUCTURE: Molecular orbital of diatomic molecules and plots of the multicentre orbital.
+ATOMIC AND MOLECULAR STRUCTURE: Molecular orbital of diatomic molecules and plots of the multi-centre orbital.
 Equations for atomic and molecular orbitals.
-Energy level diagrams ofdiatomic.
-Pi-molecular orbital of butadiene and benzene and aromaticity.Crystal field theoryand the energy level diagrams for transition metal ions and their magnetic properties.
+Energy level diagrams of diatomic.
+Pi-molecular orbital of butadiene and benzene and aromaticity.
+Crystal field theory and the energy level diagrams for transition metal ions and their magnetic properties.
 Numerical based on Crystal field stabilization energy.
+Band structure of solids

-Bandstructure of solids SPECTROSCOPIC TECHNIQUES AND APPLICATIONS: Principles of spectroscopy and selection rules.
+SPECTROSCOPIC TECHNIQUES AND APPLICATIONS: Principles of spectroscopy and selection rules.
 Electronic spectroscopy.
-Fluorescence and itsapplications in medicine.
+Fluorescence and its applications in medicine.
 Vibration and rotational spectroscopy of diatomic molecules.
-Applications.Nuclear magnetic resonance and magnetic resonance imaging, surfacecharacterization techniques.
+Applications.
+Nuclear magnetic resonance and magnetic resonance imaging, surface characterization techniques.
 Diffraction and scattering

 USE OF FREE ENERGY IN CHEMICAL EQUILIBRIA: Thermodynamic functions: energy, entropy and free energy.
 Estimations of entropy and free energies.
 Cell potentials, the Nernst equation and applications, Relation of free energy with EMF.
-Acid base, oxidation reduction and solubility equilibrium.Corrosion, Types of corrosion, galvanic series, Cathodic and anodic reactions, corrosion prevention methods.
+Acid base, oxidation reduction and solubility equilibrium.
+Corrosion, Types of corrosion, galvanic series, Cathodic and anodic reactions, corrosion prevention methods.

-PERIODIC PROPERTIES: Effective nuclear charge, penetration of orbitals, variations of s, p, d and f orbital energies ofatoms in the periodic table, electronic configurations, atomic and ionic sizes, ionization energies, electron affinity and electro negativity, polarizability, oxidation states, coordinationnumbers and geometries.
-Hard soft acids and bases (Classification, pearsons HSAB principle, its application and limitation), molecular geometries (VSEPR theory to NH3, H_3O^+ , SF4, CLF3, ICl2and H2O)
+PERIODIC PROPERTIES: Effective nuclear charge, penetration of orbitals, variations of s, p, d and f orbital energies of atoms in the periodic table, electronic configurations, atomic and ionic sizes, ionization energies, electron affinity and electro negativity, polarizability, oxidation states, coordination numbers and geometries.
+Hard soft acids and bases (Classification, pearsons HSAB principle, its application and limitation), molecular geometries (VSEPR theory to NH3, H3O+, SF4, CLF3, ICl2and H2O)

-INDUSTRIAL CHEMISTRY: Polymers: types of polymer, polymerization, applications, and important synthetic polymers.Ceramics material: Classification and Applications, Water treatment, Air pollution and Control techniques.
+INDUSTRIAL CHEMISTRY: Polymers: types of polymers, polymerization, applications, and important synthetic polymers.
+Ceramics material: Classification and Applications, Water treatment, Air pollution and Control techniques.